WurthElektronik/FeatherWings/Sensor2CloudConnectivity/README.md

 #define WI_FI_PASSWORD "pw"
 ```

-4. For Connection to Azure, the following parameters can be configured
+4. For connection to Azure, the following parameters can be configured

 * **MQTT_CLIENT_ID**: Azure IoT Hub **device name**
 * **MQTT_SERVER_ADDRESS**: Azure IoT Hub **hostname**.
 It can be found in the IoT Hub -> Overview